herominutes/herominutes/README.md

 ---

-## 🔨 Core AI Builder Principles
+## 🔨 AI Builder Principles

-• Design for the user problem first, not the model first
-• Use retrieval and memory to ground outputs in context
+Principles that guide how I design and build AI-native products.

+---

+**User problems before model choice**

+Start with the real user workflow and problem.
+AI is a capability — not the product.

+---

+**Systems over features**

+AI products are systems composed of models, data, orchestration, evaluation, and feedback loops.

+---

+**Retrieval before generation**

+Whenever possible, ground AI outputs in verified knowledge sources using retrieval.

+---

+**Evaluation is a product feature**

+AI systems must include evaluation frameworks, monitoring, and quality measurement from day one.

+---

+**Guardrails are part of architecture**

-• Treat privacy, security, and safety as system requirements
+Safety, privacy, and responsible AI use are core system design decisions.

-• Build evaluation and feedback loops into the product
-• Use orchestration to combine agents, tools, and documents effectively
-• Prefer structured workflows over one-shot generation
+---

+**Human-in-the-loop improves reliability**

+Hybrid systems combining AI and human judgment often outperform fully automated systems.

+---

+**Agents require orchestration**

+Multi-agent systems need clear responsibilities, coordination patterns, and shared context.

+---

+**Product strategy drives AI design**

+Model capabilities should support product outcomes, not the other way around.

 ---